 Let Jiffy Lube Handle the Specifics on Tire Rotation

 As you can see, a lot goes into inspections, rotations, and knowing how often to rotate tires, and your local Jiffy Lube® will be glad to get you rolling again.
-The trained technicians can perform a full rotation and inspection of all your tires, including the spare.
+Trained technicians can perform a full rotation and inspection of all your tires, including the spare.
 When they’re finished, a second team member will even double-check the torque on lug nuts and fasteners to help ensure your safety.
 Meanwhile, you can think about more important things—like where you’ll drive during your next carefree 5,000 to 8,000 miles.

 NOTE: Not all services are offered at all Jiffy Lube service centers.
 Please call ahead or check jiffylube.com to ensure the service is available at the Jiffy Lube location near you.